filip-ph-johansson/iot-knowabunga-2023/esp32-tutorial/x.user-experience/x.user-experience.md

   printStuff(msg);
 }
 ```

-You are now ready to continue to the next part.
+Upload the code.
+If you turn the dial of the potentiometer the displayed value should now change.
+Proceed to the next part of the tutorial.

 ### Extras